MobilizeNet/SnowConvertDDLExportScripts/BigQuery/README.md

 ## Prerequisits

-1. Follow [these](https://cloud.google.com/sdk/docs/install#linux) instructions for installing Cloud SDK.
+1. Cloud SDK needs to be installed.
+If you have not installed it, you can follow [these](https://cloud.google.com/sdk/docs/install#linux) instructions.
-2. It is recommended to use a user  with **Admin** or **Owner** privileges
+2. The user must have Admin or Owner priviledges.
-2. The user must be granted with a role with the `bigquery.datasets.get` permission.
+3. The user must be granted with a role with the `bigquery.datasets.get` permission.
 If there is no roles with it, you could create a custom role just for this.

-## How are these scripts used ?
+## Usage

-In order to use them.
+The following are the steps to execute the DDL Code Generation.
+They can be executed in Linux/Unix environments.

-1. Modify the `create_ddls.sh`
+1. Modify the `create_ddls.sh` that is located in the `bin` folder

 1.1 The region setting will be at the top of this file.